FerretDB/linode-Marketplace-Apps/FerretDB/ferretdb_documentation.md

 ### Connect to FerretDB

-To use the MongoDB Shell, first download and install the it [here](https://www.mongodb.com/docs/mongodb-shell/install/).
+To use the MongoDB Shell, first download and install it [here](https://www.mongodb.com/docs/mongodb-shell/install/).
 Please note that FerretDB currently supports the PLAIN authentication mechanism, _only_.
 Using other mechanisms will not work.

 ```
 mongosh "mongodb://username:password@your_server_public_ipv4:27017/?authMechanism=PLAIN"